21104988d/AF3214/notes.md

 - .values: return the values of the dataframe
 - .columns: return the column name of the dataframe
 - .shape: return the structure of the dataframe _e.g.
 (3,1) for the example_
+- .size: return the number of element in the dataframe
 - .set_index('column', inplace = True): set the specific column into index and replace it
 - .index.name = None: set the index name into none
 - .reset_index(replace = True): reset the index start from 0 and keep the original index as column